isomerpages/moe-xinminsec/_our-curriculum/Co Curricular Activities/Cross Country.md

 them grow both physically and mentally.
 Through running, students not only learn important values but also shape their character, unlocking their full potential while cultivating a passion for the sport.
-This development extends beyond athletics, positively impacting their academic pursuits by fostering discipline and resilience.
-The CCA provides opportunities for student-led initiatives, allowing members to take ownership, practice self-direction, and develop their socio-emotional competencies.
+This development extends beyond athletics, positively influencing their academic pursuits by fostering discipline and resilience.
+The CCA provides opportunities for student-led initiatives, allowing members to take ownership, practise self-direction, and develop their socio-emotional competencies.
 The team, comprising both boys and girls, proudly represents Xinmin Secondary School at the National School Games, while also participating in public open running events.</p>
 <p>Our Executive-Committee leaders play an essential role in guiding the
 CCA’s direction.
-They enhance their leadership skills by leading warmups, organizing workouts, and conducting debrief sessions.
+They enhance their leadership skills by leading warm-ups, organising workouts, and conducting debrief sessions.
 These student leaders are also entrusted with planning the team bonding camp and taking charge of initiatives like Open House and Secondary 1 CCA Orientation, ensuring new students feel welcomed through engaging bonding and fitness activities.</p>